David H. Gutmann, MD, PhD

 Ralph G. Dacey Distinguished Professor of Neurosurgery

 Dr. Zipfel is a neurosurgeon who specializes in the care of patients with skull base tumors including the types of tumors that afflict patients with neurofibromatosis.
-He has a comprehensive multidisciplinary acoustic neuroma program that has special interest and expertise treating patients with NF2.
+He has a comprehensive multidisciplinary acoustic neuroma program that has special interest and expertise treating patients with NF2-Schwannomatosis.
 Their approach is to effectively treat the tumor, while also preserving hearing whenever possible.
-They are also increasingly treating NF2 patients with the goal of not only treating the tumor, but also restoring hearing through simultaneous or subsequent placement of cochlear implants (performed by our neuro-otology partners).
+They are also increasingly treating NF2-Schwannomatosis patients with the goal of not only treating the tumor, but also restoring hearing through simultaneous or subsequent placement of cochlear implants (performed by our neuro-otology partners).
 Dr. Zipfel and his team also have great experience treating other tumors associated with neurofibromatosis including meningiomas and ependymomas.